michael-brennan2005/mermaid/PLAN.md

 FOR FUTURE: Eliminate tokenization, one text -> SSA pass FOR FUTURE: eliminate instruction encoding pass
 FOR FUTURE: Look into immediate constant fixing
+    - I forgot what this means
 FOR FUTURE: subexpression elimination w hashmap
+    - This gets easier with eliminate instruction encoding pass, because then every instruction is now a u64

 # Strategic planning
     - KISS: Just do one 64x64 tile pass, and also no tape pruning.
 No image transformation either (no camera)